4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: Introduction

+Positional games played on vertex sets of graphs also exist in the literature.
+It should be noted that one such game is Hex, which has been generalized to larger boards \cite{Reisch} as a special case of the version of the Shannon switching game played on vertices \cite{EvenTarjan}.
+The Maker-Breaker domination game, in which the winning sets are the dominating sets, has been studied extensively since its introduction in 2020 \cite{domination1} and is a rare occurrence of a positional game on graphs that has also been studied in the Maker-Maker convention \cite{domination2}.
+Another example is the {\em vertex-$H$-game}, in which the winning sets are the vertex sets of subgraphs isomorphic to some given graph $H$ \cite{vertexHgame}.

 \textbf{Algorithmic complexity.} The algorithmic complexity of positional games is studied on finite hypergraphs and is usually discussed depending on the size of the edges.
 A hypergraph is of {\em rank} $k$ if its largest edge has size $k$, or {\em $k$-uniform} if all its edges are of size $k$.
-As both Maker-Maker and Maker-Breaker conventions only have two possible outcomes, they naturally translate into a decision problem which asks whether the first player (FP or Maker) has a winning strategy on an input hypergraph $H$. \\ The Maker-Breaker problem has first been shown {\sf PSPACE}-complete even when restricted to hypergraphs of rank 11 \cite{Schaefer}.
-The {\sf PSPACE}-completeness result has been improved much later to 6-uniform hypergraphs \cite{RW21} via a reduction from \textsc{3-QBF} (i.e. \textsc{QBF} with clauses of size 3), and very recently to 5-uniform hypergraphs \cite{Finn} via a reduction from a restricted version of \textsc{GeneralizedGeography} \cite{Geography}.
-On the other hand, the problem is tractable for hypergraphs of rank 3 \cite{Florian_MB3}, leaving the 4-uniform case as the only open problem. \\ Hardness results for the Maker-Breaker convention automatically provide some for the Maker-Maker convention, using an argument from Byskov \cite{Byskov} which reduces $k$-uniform Maker-Breaker games to $(k+1)$-uniform Maker-Maker games.
-These results have recently been bettered, as the Maker-Maker problem has been shown {\sf PSPACE}-complete even when restricted to hypergraphs of rank 4 \cite{FlorianJonas_MM4}.
-Although the game on hypergraphs of rank 2 is trivially tractable, the case of hypergraphs of rank 3 remains open for the Maker-Maker convention.
+As both Maker-Maker and Maker-Breaker conventions only have two possible outcomes, they naturally translate into a decision problem which asks whether the first player (FP or Maker) has a winning strategy on an input hypergraph $H$.

+The Maker-Breaker problem has first been shown {\sf PSPACE}-complete even when restricted to hypergraphs of rank 11 \cite{Schaefer}, and much later to 6-uniform hypergraphs \cite{RW21}, both times via a reduction from \textsc{3-QBF} i.e. \textsc{QBF} with clauses of size 3.
+The {\sf PSPACE}-completeness result has very recently been improved to 5-uniform hypergraphs \cite{Finn} via a reduction from a restricted version of \textsc{GeneralizedGeography} \cite{Geography}.
+On the other hand, the problem is tractable for hypergraphs of rank 3 \cite{Florian_MB3}, leaving the 4-uniform case as the only open problem prior to the present paper.
+Actually, no hardness result exists even for the more general problem of \textsc{UnorderedQBF} on nonmonotone 4-CNF formulas.
+When it comes to Maker-Breaker games on graphs, the edge-$H$-game has been shown {\sf PSPACE}-complete for several graphs $H$ (including a tree of order 91) but tractable for some others \cite{Hgame}.

+As for the Maker-Maker convention, using an argument which reduces $k$-uniform Maker-Breaker games to $(k+1)$-uniform Maker-Maker games \cite{Byskov}, the aforementioned results on the Maker-Breaker convention imply that the Maker-Maker problem is {\sf PSPACE}-complete on 6-uniform hypergraphs.
+Very recently, the Maker-Maker problem has been shown {\sf PSPACE}-complete on hypergraphs of rank 4 \cite{FlorianJonas_MM4}.
+On the other end of the spectrum, the Maker-Maker problem on hypergraphs of rank 2 is trivially tractable, but hypergraphs of rank 3 remain an open case.